Linear Functions to the Extended Reals: Proper scoring rules

-There are several nonconstructive wrinkles in this result.
-By itself, it does not answer the following questions (and the fact that it does not may surprise even experts, especially if the answers feel obvious and well-known). \begin{enumerate} \item Let the finite-valued $S$ be proper, but not strictly proper.
-Theorem \ref{thm:savage-char} asserts that it is of the form (\ref{eqn:subtan}) for some convex $g$.
-Can $g$ be strictly convex? \item Now let $S$ be strictly proper.
+There are several nonconstructive wrinkles in this result, and all other characterizations of which I am aware.
+By itself, the theorem above does not directly answer the following questions (and the fact that it does not may surprise even experts). \begin{enumerate} \item \emph{(Tightness of strict convexity.)} Let the finite-valued $S$ be strictly proper.
 Theorem \ref{thm:savage-char} asserts that it is of the form (\ref{eqn:subtan}) for some strictly convex $g$.
-Can it also be of the form (\ref{eqn:subtan}) for some other, \emph{non}-strictly convex $g$? \item Let $g: \Delta_{\Y} \to \reals$ be convex.
+Can it also be of the form (\ref{eqn:subtan}) for some other, \emph{non}-strictly convex $g$? \item \emph{(Construction)} Let $g: \Delta_{\Y} \to \reals$ be convex.
 Theorem \ref{thm:savage-char} implies that \emph{if} there exists a finite-valued scoring rule $S$ of the form (\ref{eqn:subtan}), \emph{then} $S$ is proper.
-But does such an $S$ exist? \item Now let $g$ be strictly convex and suppose it has a finite-valued proper scoring rule $S$ of the form (\ref{eqn:subtan}).
-Is $S$ necessarily strictly proper? \end{enumerate}

-For the finite-valued case, answers are not too difficult to derive, although I do not know of a citation.\footnote{ The answer to the first two questions is \emph{no}, and the fourth (the contrapositive of the first) is \emph{yes}.
-These follow because a convex subdifferentiable $g$ is strictly convex on $\Delta_{\Y}$ if and only if each subgradient appears at most at one point $p \in \Delta_{\Y}$; this is an easier version of Lemma \ref{lemma:strict-subgrad}.
-The third question is the deepest, and the answer is \emph{not necessarily}.
-Some convex $g$ are not subdifferentiable, i.e. they have no finite subgradient at some points, so it is not possible to construct a finite-valued scoring rule from them at all.} But as discussed next, these questions are also unanswered by characterizations that allow scores of $-\infty$; although to an extent the answers may be known to experts.
-Theorems \ref{thm:proper-char} and \ref{thm:proper-subset-char} will address them.
+But does such an $S$ necessarily exist? \item \emph{(Construction on general $\P$)} What if the same question is asked, but for a domain $\P \subseteq \Delta_{\Y}$? \end{enumerate} For the finite-valued case, answers are not too difficult to derive, although I do not know of a citation.\footnote{ The answer to the first question is \emph{no}.
+This follows because a convex subdifferentiable $g$ is strictly convex on $\Delta_{\Y}$ if and only if each subgradient appears at most at one point $p \in \Delta_{\Y}$; this is an easier version of Lemma \ref{lemma:strict-subgrad}.
+The second question is deeper, and the answer is \emph{no, not necessarily}.
+Some convex $g$ are not subdifferentiable, i.e. they have no finite subgradient at some points, so it is not possible to construct a finite-valued scoring rule from them.
+We will see that the answer is \emph{yes} if we generalize Theorem \ref{thm:savage-char} to allow $S$ to be sometimes $-\infty$.
+The third question is deeper yet.
+The answer is \emph{not necessarily} even in the general case, and Theorem \ref{thm:proper-subset-char} will characterize the cases where such $S$ exist.} But as discussed next, these questions are also unanswered by characterizations that allow scores of $-\infty$; although to an extent the answers may be known to experts.
+Theorems \ref{thm:proper-char} and \ref{thm:proper-subset-char} will address them, for the case of finite $\Y$.